-You already know the secret to Mary-Kate and Ashley’s lived-in makeup is matte lip and eye pencils applied next to dewy skin, and the inspiration behind their new Elizabeth and James fragrances is a play on gender, so now it’s time to talk about their hair routine.
-How, exactly, do the twins get their beach-meets-city, messy waves?
+You already know the secret to Ashley and Mary-Kate’s lived-in makeup is a matte lip and eye pencils applied next to dewy skin, and the inspiration behind their Elizabeth and James fragrances is a play on gender, so now it’s time to talk about their hair routine.
+How, exactly, do the twins get their beach-meets-city waves?
 We had to ask.

-It turns out, air-dried hair is the foundation of the twins’ signature waves.
+As it turns out, air-dried hair is the foundation of the twins’ signature waves.
 “I rarely ever pick up a blow-dryer,” Townsend confirms.
-Instead he reaches for Rsession Tools Nalu Waver ($179).
-“All I do is grab random chunks of hair here and there and wrap them in a figure-8 shape around the barrel,” he says.
-Don’t hold for too long, he notes, and gently shake the curl out before it sets, for a loose feeling.
+Instead, he reaches for Rsession Tools Nalu Waver ($179, currently unavailable).
+“All I do is grab random chunks of hair here and there and wrap them in a figure-eight shape around the barrel,” he says.
+Don’t hold for too long, he notes; gently shake the curl out before it sets, for a loose feeling.

-Once Mary-Kate and Ashley have waves in their hair, it’s time to add texture.
+Once Ashley and Mary-Kate have waves in their hair, it’s time to add texture.
 Townsend’s secret weapon?
-Dove’s Dry Shampoo ($4), used like a texture spray, not a traditional dry cleanser.
+Dove Dry Shampoo ($4), used like a texture spray, not a traditional dry cleanser.
 “It gives their hair the best texture,” he says.
-“It has starch instead of powder, which literally builds layers, creating a piecey look and locks in the volume.
+“It has starch instead of powder, which literally builds layers, creating a piecey look, and locks in the volume.
 Plus, it delivers a matte finish.”
-Townsend suggest spraying the formula in small sections from root to tip until you reach your desired texture.
+Townsend suggests spraying the formula in small sections from root to tip until you reach your desired texture.

-Mary-Kate and Ashley are well aware of the obsession over their locks.
+The Olsens are well aware of the obsession over their locks.
 Their thoughts on the subject?
-“At the end of the day I think that [our fans] appreciate how natural we are,” Mary-Kate told us.
-“For us, it’s all about what makes us feel good, we don’t really overdo it.
-And maybe that’s where it stems from.”
+“At the end of the day, I think that [our fans] appreciate how natural we are,” Mary-Kate told us.
+“For us, it’s all about what makes us feel good.
+We don’t really overdo it, and maybe that’s where it stems from.”

 The finishing touch to the Olsens’ signature waves?
-To balance the texture created by the dry shampoo, Townsend reaches for Serge Normant’s Meta Sheer Dry Oil Finishing Spray ($24) next.
-“I only apply it on their ends to make the hair a little more piecey and close the cuticle of the hair,” he says.
+To balance the texture created by the dry shampoo, Townsend reaches for Serge Normant Meta Sheer Dry Oil Finishing Spray ($24) next.
+“I only apply it on their ends, to make the hair a little more piecey and close the cuticle of the hair,” he says.

 To get Mary-Kate’s new sleek look, Townsend reaches for gel.
-“I’ll do the opposite of what I normally do,’” he says.
-“It’s meant to look wet; meant to look greasy.
-I just put a ton of Oribe’s Rock Hard Gel ($36) on her roots, then I pin it back and let it dry in place.”
-Once dry, he blasts the ends with Dove’s dry shampoo.
+“I’ll do the opposite of what I normally do,” he says.
+“It’s meant to look wet, meant to look greasy.
+I just put a ton of Oribe Rock Hard Gel ($36) on her roots, then I pin it back and let it dry in place.”
+Once it’s dry, he blasts the ends with Dove’s dry shampoo.